 By Melz Durston

-They say that the whole is greater than the sum of its parts – and this seems to sum up the life of a luthier.
-Someone who has, through choice, necessity, personal enthusiasm – decided to pursue a career in one of the most enduring, time-consuming trades that exist.
+They say that the whole is greater than the sum of its parts – and this seems to sum up a luthier’s life through choice, necessity, and personal enthusiasm, someone who has decided to pursue a career in one of the most enduring, time-consuming trades that exist.
 Building a guitar is not something that happens overnight.
-It requires a huge amount of dedication, knowledge, attention to detail and ultimately, patience.
-The skill to see beyond the here and now, and to realize the bigger picture is where it all begins to take shape.
+It requires a huge amount of dedication, knowledge, attention to detail, and ultimately, patience.
+The skill to see beyond the here and now and realize the bigger picture is where it all begins to take shape.
 And although each finished guitar is made up of piece upon piece of small steps, precise moves, and intuitive decisions – it is these parts that really do make up the greatness of the finished guitar.
-These invisible, yet completely intrinsically significant components that give a guitar its depth, its personality, and its endurability.
-It is these details, that are fascinating – to both luthier, and guitarist – and the chance to communicate these often overlooked steps is an honor to all involved.
+These invisible yet completely intrinsically significant components give a guitar its depth, personality, and endurability.
+These fascinating details – to both luthier and guitarist – and the chance to communicate these often overlooked steps is an honor to all involved.

-Guitar Connoisseur: You’ve clearly lived and experienced contradictory paths through life…with a formal education, an MBA, and experience working in a Fortune 500 company – before deciding to settle in Arizona to pursue your calling as a luthier.
-Do you feel that your development as a person has been an unexpected, but steady, upward path striving towards your current reality?
-How much do you feel that personal evolution is as much a process that feeds into the physical creation of your guitars, as a formal training?
-In other ways, is convention only one way of getting there, and how have you learned and grown as a luthier?
+GC: You’ve clearly lived and experienced contradictory paths through life…with formal education, an MBA, and experience working in a Fortune 500 company – before deciding to settle in Arizona to pursue your calling as a luthier.
+Do you feel that your development as a person has been an unexpected but steady, upward path striving towards your current reality?
+How much do you feel that personal evolution is as much a process that feeds into your guitars’ physical creation as formal training?
+In other ways, is a convention only one way of getting there, and how have you learned and grown as a luthier?

-Jason Kostal: I look at my entire life as a journey, filled with incredible moments of personal growth, adventure, new experiences, and passion.
+JK: I look at my entire life as a journey filled with incredible moments of personal growth, adventure, new experiences, and passion.
 To others, the path that I have taken may seem different, yet to me, it feels like I am exactly where I am supposed to be in my life, and the path that got me here was the right one for me to take.
 My education and background were, for me, about personal growth and improvement.
-I love to learn about the world around me and try to understand how things work or function within our own environment.
-In my life, I have had opportunities to learn about creating a brand and building a reputation, based on quality and consistency.
-I have learned about marketing, client interaction, and working hard at something that you love.
-I have experienced failure, and view it as an opportunity to improve and become better than I am now, as opposed to viewing it as an obstacle that cannot be overcome.
+I love to learn about the world around me and understand how things work or function within our own environment.

-Guitar building, for me, is a very difficult and challenging endeavor.
+Guitar building, for me, is a complicated and challenging endeavor.
 There are three aspects of it: the mechanics of how the guitar is built, the beauty of it visually, and most importantly, the tonal characteristics that make it the instrument that it is.
-I have been a player most of my life, and as such, the sound is the most important thing to me.
-It is what I focus on, and what matters to me.
+I have been a player most of my life, and as such, sound is the most important thing to me.
+It is what I focus on and what matters to me.
 A guitar that looks beautiful, but sounds bad, is really just a decorative piece.
-The sound is a very subjective thing and each of us desires something different in a guitar, so for me, I strive for a tonal palette that sounds good to my ear, my style of playing, and what I desire in a guitar.
-The sound of my guitars is a constantly evolving thing that I strive every day to understand better and improve upon.
+Sound is a very subjective thing, and each of us desires something different in a guitar, so for me, I strive for a tonal palette that sounds good to my ear, my style of playing, and what I desire in a guitar.
+My guitars’ sound is a constantly evolving thing that I strive every day to understand better and improve upon.
 I have always enjoyed building things and taking things apart, and my undergrad education was heavily rooted in engineering.

 GC: Did you always intend to make the transition into guitar-building, or did it happen through circumstance and the people you met and experiences you had along the way?

-GC: Being based in Arizona, presumably there is huge local demand for your guitars?
+GC: Being based in Arizona, presumably there is a huge local demand for your guitars?

 JK: My market really is international at this point.
-I build primarily for clients, with about 80% of all of the guitars that I build being direct commissions.
-The remaining 20% goes to seven dealers worldwide: three in the US, one in Europe, two in Japan, and one in Korea.
+I build primarily for clients, with about 80% of all of the guitars I build being direct commissions.
+The remaining 20% go to seven dealers worldwide: three in the US, one in Europe, two in Japan, and one in Korea.

-GC: Does climate affect the quality of wood you work with – and do you have to be extra careful in the preparation of the wood, to prevent them from deteriorating in the building process?
+GC: Does climate affect the quality of wood you work with – and do you have to be extra careful in preparing the wood to prevent them from deteriorating in the building process?

 JK: Climate control is one of the biggest issues that all builders face, regardless of location.
 Here in Arizona, we maintain a yearly relative humidity of about 8-15%.
 The good news for me is that it is pretty constant, so I focus on adding humidity to my environment, and it works out pretty well.
-In that regard, the constant temperature and climate of this area actually make it easier to manage than if I lived somewhere with hot, humid summers, and cold, dry winters.
+In that regard, this area’s constant temperature and climate actually make it easier to manage than if I lived somewhere with hot, humid summers and cold, dry winters.
 Most luthiers build between 40-50% relative humidity.
-I keep my shop at about 45% humidity, and about 75 degrees, and I have had no issues maintaining that.
+I keep my shop at about 45% humidity and about 75 degrees, and I have had no issues maintaining that.

 GC: You offer four main styles of guitar – do you have plans to extend this range or prefer to keep to a ‘quality not quantity’ ethos – so as not to dilute the detail and distinctiveness of each design?

-GC: Much like writing a new song, and the way it can come to you sometimes already fully-formed – do you ever have an instinctive idea of a new guitar design or a solution to a problem that you have been struggling with that has been resolved in a similar way?
+GC: Much like writing a new song and the way it can come to you sometimes already fully-formed – do you ever have an instinctive idea of a new guitar design or a solution to a problem you have been struggling with been resolved similarly?

 GC: The actual process of building a guitar must be an investment of intense, personal value.
 Is there a moment during the process when things start to click into place and take shape, or when you feel most satisfaction?

 JK: I think that there are a few times throughout the build process that I choose to enjoy.
 The first is usually when we first select materials for a build.
 I have so many wonderful sets of wood, and each one is right for someone.
 Once the wood is selected, I can begin to see the completed guitar in my own mind.
-Where I start to really see the guitar become a guitar is when the box is glued up, bound, and the end graft is complete.
+I start to really see the guitar become a guitar when the box is glued up, bound, and the end graft is complete.
 At that point, I start to really see and feel the personality of the guitar.
 The next big moment for me is after the finish is applied.
-This is the first time when I am seeing a guitar in all of its beauty as it will be presented to the world.
+This is the first time I see a guitar in all of its beauty as presented to the world.
 The deep hues and colors of the guitar really come out at this point, and you get to see how all of the ideas came together to create a symbiotic feeling.
 The final moment for me, and I would argue for many luthiers, is when I string the guitar up and hear its voice for the very first time.
 This is a very special and intimate moment for me.
 In those few seconds, I understand intuitively what the guitar will sound like over time, how well I have achieved my own goals for this guitar, and I really begin to appreciate what I have created.
-It is at that point that I become a (metaphorical) proud parent and feel comfortable sending my child off into the world to do amazing things!
+At that point, I become a (metaphorical) proud parent and feel comfortable sending my child off into the world to do amazing things!

-GC: In the world of lutherie is there someone in particular you admire?
-In what ways did having a mentor and one-to-one guidance, really boost you personally, to continue on this path?
+GC: In the world of lutherie, is there someone in particular you admire?
+How did having a mentor and one-to-one guidance really boost you personally, to continue on this path?

-GC: Who are you currently working with, in terms of clients, and custom-mades?
+GC: Who are you currently working with in terms of clients and custom-made?

 GC: Are there any moments in your life that have shaped you or given you clarity?

 JK: I was in a car accident a few months ago that should have ended my life.
-It thankfully didn’t, and as a result of that experience, I have made a lot of changes to my work week, and decided to enjoy my life more, and experience the people and things that are important to me.
-As a result, these days, my inspiration comes primarily from the world around me, and my journey through it.
-I love to travel and seeing new places, and experiencing new things has brought about new ideas that have found their way into my building.
-People continue to inspire me and I find myself being more present in my building, and in my life than I have been in the past.
+It thankfully didn’t, and as a result of that experience, I have made many changes to my work week, decided to enjoy my life more, and experienced the people and things that are important to me.
+As a result, my inspiration comes primarily from the world around me and my journey through it.
+I love to travel, and seeing new places and experiencing new things has brought about new ideas that have found their way into my building.
+People continue to inspire me, and I find myself being more present in my building and life than I have been in the past.
 I love to be around people, but I also enjoy the solitude of being alone with my thoughts.
-There are places that I enjoy going to here in the desert, as well as elsewhere throughout the world, where I can just enjoy the moment, and reflect on where I have been and where I am going.
+There are places that I enjoy going here in the desert and elsewhere throughout the world, where I can enjoy the moment and reflect on where I have been and where I am going.
 The result is a bit of a cleansing process that allows me to go back to the shop and enjoy the process once again.
-I love what I do, and am excited to get up and build guitars every day, but I also enjoy seeing the world and meeting new people.
+I love what I do and am excited to get up and build guitars every day, but I also enjoy seeing the world and meeting new people.
 All of these things are important to me and how I live my life.

 GC: When buying a guitar for the first time, what are the main points that you would always suggest to a potential customer who visits your store?

-GC: From a lifestyle point of view – do you prefer to be your own boss and have your own self-sufficient business as opposed to working for a larger corporation?
+GC: From a lifestyle point of view – do you prefer to be your own boss and have your own self-sufficient business instead of working for a larger corporation?

 GC: Lastly, what was the first song that turned you to the lifelong route of following a passion for music?

-JK: I don’t really remember the first song that set me on this path, but I can say that, since I was first introduced to him in the late 1980’s, my biggest inspiration in music, and life, have come from the songs of American singer/songwriter David Wilcox.
-His music provides me with messages, and stories, that I relate to and can understand my own life.
-His views on life, loss, love, happiness, and the journey itself resonate with me, and I find myself turning to his music in most moments in my life.
+JK: I don’t really remember the first song that set me on this path, but I can say that, since I was first introduced to him in the late 1980s, my biggest inspiration in music, and life, have come from the songs of American singer/songwriter David Wilcox.
+His music provides me with messages and stories that I relate to and understand within my own life.
+His views on life, loss, love, happiness, and the journey itself resonate within me, and I find myself turning to his music in most moments in my life.
 I sincerely hope to someday be able to build a guitar for him.
 Much like building for my first guitar teacher, it would be a way for me to say thank you for the wonderful gift that his music has provided me over much of my lifetime.